orgrosua/yabe-bricksbender/readme.txt

 - Image by [Freepik](https://www.flaticon.com/free-icon/brick-wall_3769316) on Flaticon

 == Changelog ==

+= 1.0.2 =
+* Fix: Modules not loading in the Bricks editor.

 = 1.0.1 =
 * New: Introduced a new module, HTML to Bricks.